tejasvicsr1/Personal-Website/README.md

 # Personal-Website
 A very basic but responsive website created as an assignment for the Introduction to Software Systems Course.

-Consists very basic functionlaties like:
+Consists very basic functionalities like:

   a) Contents bar